marnixhendriks/persona_api/readme.md

 This API fetches data for use on a persona.
 Personas are fictive persons that could be real people.
 This gives designers, developers and other creatives the possibility to develop products for an imaginary person who seems real.

 ## Data ##
 The application takes into account the fact that names were popular in a certain period.
-For example the female name 'Geertruida' lost its popularity in 1960 and therefore it will not be assigned to personas born after that age.
-Another example is the male name 'Finn'.
+For example the female name ‘Geertruida’ lost its popularity in 1960 and therefore it will not be assigned to personas born after that age.
+Another example is the male name ‘Finn’.
 This name became popular around the year 2000 and will therefore not be assigned to personas born before that year.

 #### Sample output: ####
-`{"first_name": "Theodorus", "last_name": "Breedveld", "gender": "m", "year_of_birth": 1942, "city": "Roermond"}`
+`{“first_name”: “Theodorus”, “last_name”: “Breedveld”, “gender”: “m”, “year_of_birth”: 1942, “city”: “Roermond”}`

 ## Setup ##
 Run `php artisan migrate` to populate the database.